Lisa, you are tearing me apart

 Last Sunset (Sex & Consequences) (2006): 7 out of 10: A grieving mother (Joan Severance) has a torrid affair with a teenage boy (Rodney Scott) to drive her new husband (Corbin Bernsen) to kill her so she can reunite with her dead daughter.

 If Last Sunset has a hurdle, it is that is does not fit comfortably in a genre.
 It has the makings of an erotic thriller, but without a bad guy (Corbin Bernsen is a burned out underachieving cop.
 But he is reasonably upset by his wife’s behavior.
 He seems more tired of her bullshit than a mustache twirling evildoer.)
-And anything thrilling.
-It really doesn’t fit in the genre.
+And with nothing thrilling, it really doesn’t fit in the genre.

 Last Sunset is about a self-destructive woman trying her best to stop her pain through sex and eventually attempted suicide by cop.
 Serious dramas can have erotic sex scenes in the middle of them (Schindler’s List being an over the top example) but that does not really make for a good date night movie.